 If that is not enough, it also creates an invisible veil over your skin, reinforcing the protective barrier, so your skin doesn’t feel the need to pump up the production itself.

 A study from 2012 tested the effects of clay face masks containing jojoba oil in 133 people with mild acne.
-After 6 weeks of treatment, they reported a 54 per cent decrease in acne lesions, including papules, cysts, and comedones.
+After six weeks of treatment, they reported a 54% decrease in acne lesions, including pimples, cysts, and comedones.

-Now we appreciate, there is a lot to take in when it comes to the beautifying benefits of this gorgeous oil, so to recap:
+Now we appreciate that there is a lot to take in when it comes to the beautifying benefits of this gorgeous oil, so to recap:

 - the oil balances the production of oil and breaks down the buildup of sebum in any plugged pores you may have

 - it contains hardly any triglycerides, so it is considered a dry emollient.
 This is why it doesn’t offer much slippage on your skin

-- it combines with your own sebum to create a thin, non-occlusive layer on your skin
+- it combines with your sebum to create a thin, non-occlusive layer on your skin

-- unlike other oils that are mostly occlusive, jojoba oil is unique in the fact that it allows your skin to breathe normally
+- unlike other oils that are primarily occlusive, jojoba oil is unique in the fact that it allows your skin to breathe normally

-It has to be said jojoba oil really does have an affinity with the skin, and we think you’ll agree, it certainly is deserving of its cult status.
+It has to be said that jojoba oil has an affinity with the skin, and we think you’ll agree that it certainly deserves its cult status.